avgod07/comp423-course-notes/docs/tutorials/go-setup.md

 Hello!
 In this tutorial we will learn how to set up a dev container for Go.
 By the end of this tutorial you will have created a Go Development Container in VS Code, making development much easier.

+Citation: A lot of the material in this tutorial was directly reused from Kris Jordan's [Starting a Static Website Project with MkDocs](https://comp423-25s.github.io/resources/MkDocs/tutorial/) website.
+Specifically instructions for the Prerequisites, Part One, and Part Two were reused from the website and amended to fit the necessities of this tutorial.

 ## Prerequisites
-1. A GitHub account: If you don’t have one yet, sign up at [GitHub](https://github.com).
+1. A GitHub account:
-1. Git installed: [Install Git](https://git-scm.com) if you don’t already have it.
+1. Git installed:
-1. Visual Studio Code (VS Code): Download and install it from [here](https://code.visualstudio.com).
+1. Visual Studio Code (VS Code):
-1. Docker installed: Required to run the dev container.
-[Get Docker here](https://www.docker.com).
+1. Docker installed:

 ## Part 1: Project Setup: Creating a Repository

 ### Step 1.
-Crerate a Local Directory and Initialize Git
+Create a Local Directory and Initialize Git

 1. Open your terminal or command prompt
 1. Create a new directory for your project.
 (Note: Of course, if you'd like to organize this tutorial somewhere else on your machine, go ahead and change into that parent directory first.
 By default this will be in your user's home directory.)